shnartho/go-serverless-api-gateway-dynamodb/README.md

 # go-serverless-api-gateway-dynamodb
 This repository contains a serverless web API project implemented in Golang, utilizing AWS API Gateway for endpoint management and DynamoDB for data storage.

+build folder -> zip file
+cmd -> main.go
+pkg -> all packages
+handlers -> to handle the apis user -> validators -> check if email is valid or not

 v1.0.1